 Norway’s National Tourist Routes offer exceptional scenic experiences, passing through some of the country’s most magnificent landscapes.
 Along the way are viewpoints and picnic areas, designed to enhance the pleasure of travellers and to fit in with the surrounding scenery.
 The National Tourist Route Ryfylke is an exciting encounter with the very best of Fjord Norway – with stunning fjords, a myriad of beautiful islands and islets, forests, heathlands and lush farmland, sheer cliffs, screes and boulder fields, and a cultural landscape that tells of Ryfylke’s long history.

 Ryfylke’s three most famous attractions are the Lysefjord, Preikestolen (Pulpit Rock) and Kjerag.
 As you travel the scenic road you will discover picnic areas set in beautiful surroundings, and cultural monuments that are centuries or even thousands of years old.
-Check out our 360 panorama airphotos of the region.

 Your journey starts at Oanes in the south, overlooking the mouth of the Lysefjord.
 From the lodge Preikestolen fjellstue, slightly further northeast, you can take a rewarding hike to the top of Preikestolen (a two-hour walk).
 A little further north you will find petroglyphs at Solbakk and Årdal old church.
 Skomakarnibbå rises high above the southern shore of the Jøsenfjord.
 The fjordside village of Jelsa, with its old wooden houses and distinctive church, are well worth a detour.
 Then you can pause at the picnic area overlooking the Lovrafjord, before you continue to Sand.
 In this village do visit Ryfylke Museum, and stop at the Salmon Studio at Sandsfossen falls to watch powerful salmon swim upstream to their spawning areas and cross the new Høse bridge.
-From Sand there is a ferry to Ropeid, where even the strikingly designed waiting room merits a closer look.

 From Sauda and Allmannajuvet the journey continues to Røldal.
 The road over Saudafjellet, which takes you through a varied landscape and a 900-metre high mountain pass, was completed in 1960.
 The scenery is magnificent and parts of the road are quite narrow, so please take your time.
 Saudafjellet pass, on Rv520 between Hellandsbygd and Røldal, is closed in the winter when the snow can pile up to five–six metres thick!
 During winter use the alternative route Sand–Røldal along Rv13, where freely grazing goats may share your road.